aewhite100/UCSB-Smithsonian-R-workshop/index.md

 layout: default
 ---

-This website is adapted from introductory materials for teaching data science skills in R - lectures, assignments, and course structure was originally developed by Dr. Ethan White at the University of Florida as part of a semester long Data Carpentry style course in programming in R for biologists (https://datacarpentry.org/semester-biology/).
-This course is a truncated 6 week version of that course that is tought online, largely adapted from the first 6 weeks of Ethan White's semester long course.
-Below is Professor White's original message regarding sharing and adapting his course content:
+This website contains materials for the 6-week **Data Science in R** module for the **UCSB-Smithsonian Scholars** online course, organized by the UCSB [Office of Education Partnerships](https://oep.ucsb.edu/) and the Smithsonian [Data Science Lab](https://datascience.si.edu/).
+The website and materials are adapted from lectures and assignments originally developed by Dr. Ethan White at the University of Florida as part of a semester long Data Carpentry style course in [computing for biologists](https://datacarpentry.org/semester-biology/).
+This course is a 6-week introductory online course for teaching fundamentals of computing in R.

-"This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
-It is designed to be used as a flipped university course and also to be useful for self-guided students.
-Instructors are welcome to modify and use the material for your own courses.
-We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone."

 For Students
 : <a href="{{ site.baseurl}}/syllabus">